“This Jesus God raised up, and of that we all are witnesses.”Acts 2:32 (ESV)

 Via Justin Taylor is this Holy Week Timeline Visualization by Stephen Smith of Bible Gateway.
 “The vertical axis shows time, and the horizontal axis shows space.
 Proximity of the lines show who interacted with whom.”
 Click on the above link for further explanation at Bible Gateway.
 Click on the image to enlarge.

-In his 2011 post Taylor also linked to a Google map of Jerusalem done by Crossway “pinpointing (to the best of our knowledge) the location of the major events of Holy Week with chronology.”
-That’s now a dead link, but clicking on the image will take you to a map by Stephen Smith of Passion Week in Google Earth at openbible.info.
+In his 2011 post Taylor linked to a Google map of Jerusalem done by Crossway of the events of Holy Week.
+That’s now a dead link, but here is a map by Stephen Smith of Passion Week in Google Earth at openbible.info.

 While I was writing on Luke’s account of Jesus entering Jerusalem, I looked at a couple of harmony of the Gospels I own to see how they coordinated the events of Holy Week.
 One was done by A. T. Robertson in 1922 using the KJV, and the other was done by Robert L. Thomas and Stanley Gundry in 1978 using the New American Standard Version.* If you don’t have access to a harmony of the Gospels, in 2010 Justin Taylor harmonized the events of Holy Week in blog posts, summarizing the day and giving the Bible passages.
 Here are links to his work: